heidinv12/AutoBoxOpener/README.md

 # Summary

 In this project I used a servo motor to open the lit of a cereal box whenever the scoop is removed from its holder.
-To accomplish this, I used a ultrasonic distance sensor that points to the location of the scoop, whenever there is a difference in distance, the servo will respond and open the lit.
+To accomplish this, I used an ultrasonic distance sensor that points to the location of the scoop, whenever there is a difference in distance, the servo will respond and open the lit.

 **Demo**